 We have assumed or entered into interest rate swap agreements in connection with certain of our acquisitions, whereby we will pay our counterparty a fixed interest rate on a monthly basis, and receive payments from our counterparty equivalent to the stipulated floating rate.
-The fair value of our interest rate swap agreements are recorded in other assets on our accompanying consolidated balance sheets.
+The fair value of our interest rate swap agreements are recorded in other liabilities on our accompanying consolidated balance sheets.
 We have designated our interest rate swaps as cash flow hedges, and we record changes in the fair value of the respective interest rate swap agreement to accumulated other comprehensive income on the consolidated balance sheets.
 We record changes in fair value on a quarterly basis, using current market valuations at quarter end.
-The following table summarizes our interest rate swaps at December 31, 2018 and 2017 (dollars in thousands):
+The following table summarizes our interest rate swaps at December 31, 2019 and 2018 (dollars in thousands):

-Decen nber 31, 2018 December 31, 2017

-Aggregate Notional Amount Aggre gate Fair Value Asset Aggregate Fair Liability Aggregate Fair Value Liability Aggregate Notional Amount Aggregate Fair Value Asset

-\$ 24,732 \$ 451 \$ (396) \$ 11,036 \$ 3 16
+De ecember 31, 2019 December 31, 2018 A Aggregate Notional Amount Aggregate Fair Value Asset Aggregate Fair Value Liability A Aggregate Notional Amount Aggregate Fair Value Asset Aggregate Fair Value Liability \$ 45,777 \$ \$ (1,173) \$ 24,732 \$ 451 \$ (396)